connectamey/husky-ai/README.md

 - **Styling**: This project uses TailwindCSS for styling.
 Define custom styles within component classes and extend Tailwind's config in `tailwind.config.js` as needed.

-Based on the inspection of the `src` directory and its modules, here's a detailed look at what each module within the "husky-ai" project does.
-It's worth noting that none of the modules contain a `README.md` file with descriptions, so the documentation provided below is inferred from the directory and file names.

 ### Modules Overview

 #### 1. **app**